HTBox/TwoWeeksReady/README.md

 For additional details, questions, etc.  You can reach out out to Pascal @schuback or Richard @richcampbell on twitter and/or join our hackathon dev channel on slack (https://join.slack.com/share/enQtMzE4MjQ4MTUzMzM2Ny0yNWE1OGJlMGIwNDJmMTI5MTEyYTVmMDViNzBmMThjYzkyOTk3ZDQwNTgyZGU1YjI3ZTA3ZmEyZjU5MDU1MGRk).
 (LINK posted 3/5 and expires 14 days after)

 ## Getting Started
 This project is configured to work with DevContainers/Codespaces to get developers up and running as quickly as possible.
-For DevContainers, ll you need is [Docker][2] installed and you should be good to go!
+For DevContainers, all you need is [Docker][2] installed and you should be good to go!
 For Codespaces, you will need a GitHub account wiht Codespaces enabled.

 To see a full demo on how to setup your DevContainer/Codespaces environment, check out [this video][1] from @davidwesst where he walks through setting up HTBox/TwoWeeksReady, executing the various development tasks, and provides an overview about DevContainers and Codespaces.